syncfusion-content/blazor-docs/blazor/datagrid/cell-edit-types.md

 ### Prevent enter key functionality in multiline textbox while editing

-By default, pressing the ENTER key will save the changes in the Grid when focusing on the Grid Edit form (both normal and dialog edit mode).
-While performing editing with a multiline textbox , pressing the ENTER key should add a new linebreak in the text content instead of losing the focus of the textbox component and saving the edited changes.
+By default, while editing a particular row in normal or dialog edit mode, pressing the ENTER key will save the changes made in the particular cell or edit form.
+Similarly, pressing the ENTER key while performing editing with the Multiline textbox will save the changes.
+But, in a multiline textbox, instead of this behaviour, it should add a new line break in the text content while pressing the ENTER key.
 This can be achieved by using the `OnFocus` event of the `SfTextBox`.

 In the following sample, Multiline Textbox is rendered in the Customer ID column.
 The `stopPropagation()` method is called using Microsoft.JSInterop in the `OnFocus` event of the `SfTextBox` to prevent the ENTER key action when editing the Customer ID column.